 Key takeaways:

 Stopping some medications abruptly — such as beta blockers, benzodiazepines, and antidepressants — can lead to withdrawal symptoms.
-The specific symptoms you’ll experience tend to vary by medication.
+The specific symptoms you may experience vary by medication.

-Withdrawal from certain medications can cause serious side effects such as seizures and dangerous increases in blood pressure.
+Withdrawal from certain medications can sometimes cause serious side effects, such as seizures and dangerous increases in blood pressure.
 The risk is typically greater if you’ve been taking the medication for a long time or your dose is high.

-Always talk to your healthcare professional (HCP) before stopping any medication.
+Always talk to a healthcare professional before stopping any medication.
 They can help you stop it in a safe manner.

 Keep in mind: This list isn’t all inclusive.
 Other medications, such as insulin, blood thinners, and thyroid medications, can also be dangerous to stop abruptly.

-Before stopping clonidine, talk to your HCP about alternative medicines.
-And if it’s safe to do so, they can come up with a plan to safely lower your clonidine dose gradually.
+Before stopping clonidine, talk to your prescriber about alternative medicines.
+And if it’s safe to do so, they can come up with a plan to safely lower your clonidine dosage gradually.

 Good to know: Clonidine comes in many forms, including tablets, skin patches, and an injection.
-Rebound hypertension can happen no matter what form of clonidine you’re taking or the reason you’re taking it.
+Rebound hypertension can happen no matter what form of clonidine you’re using.

-Propranolol (Inderal) treats many heart conditions.
+Propranolol (Inderal LA) treats many heart conditions.
 These include high blood pressure, chest pain, and irregular heart rhythms.
-It can also protect the heart after a heart attack.
-Other FDA-approved uses for propranolol include treatment of tremors, a specific tumor of the adrenal gland (pheochromocytoma), and migraine prevention.
+Other FDA-approved uses for propranolol include treating tremors, managing a specific tumor of the adrenal gland (pheochromocytoma), and preventing migraines.
 It’s also sometimes used off-label for performance anxiety.

 Propranolol is part of a group of medications called beta blockers.
-Stopping a beta blocker suddenly may lead to withdrawal, causing signs and symptoms such as:
+Beta blockers slow down your heart rate and prevent your heart from pumping as hard, which can help lower your blood pressure.
+Stopping a beta blocker suddenly may lead to withdrawal, causing symptoms such as:

 High blood pressure